daytona500/hubot_plugins/README.md

 hubot_plugins
 =============

 These are some hubot plugins.
+This bot is for Pantheon.
+He makes jokes.